 The finalist proposal " The Effects of Microgravity on PGMA based Self-Assembly and Impacts on Drug Delivery Systems" was developed by Stockton students Christina Tallone and Daniel Schneider.
 The proposers, joined by additional Stockton student researchers, are refining the experiment for incorporation into the payload of NASA CRS-15 resupply mission to the ISS.

-The Stockton experiment and partner school mission patches will be launched to the International Space Station on a SpaceX Falcon-9/dragon spacecraft with a current tentative launch date of June 28, 2018 from Cape Canaveral, FL.
-Stockton will send a team to view the launch and educate the public about the experiments program.
+The Stockton experiment and partner school mission patches will be launched to the International Space Station on a SpaceX Falcon-9/dragon spacecraft with a launch date of June 28, 2018 from Cape Canaveral, FL.
+Stockton sent a team to view the launch and educate the public about the experiments program.

-The Student Spaceflight Experiments Program National conference will be held June 28-29th, 2018 at the national Air and Space Museum of the Smithsonian Institute in Washington, D.C.
-Stockton students and faculty will present work from M11 and M12 teams.
+The Student Spaceflight Experiments Program National conference was held June 28-29th, 2018 at the national Air and Space Museum of the Smithsonian Institute in Washington, D.C.
+Stockton students and faculty presented work from M11 and M12 teams.